RegretfulWinter/JoyCornerSCU/README.md

 #### Introduction
-- This repository is used to store the source code of my final project assignments, including the Android client and the python server (JoyCorner-Server).

 #### JoyCorner-App Features Overview [x] and Future Enhancements [ ]

 - Sign In
   - [x] Store login status session
-  - [x] Anti-Bypass

 - Sign up
   - [x] Input checking